 The Flu and Vaccines

-According to the CDC, each year, on average, 5 to 20 percent of the U.S. population is infected with the flu.
+According to the CDC, each year, on average, up to 64.6 million Americans are infected with the flu.
 Tens of thousands are hospitalized and thousands die from flu-related illness.
 Vaccines played a major role in preventing disease that used to be common in the U.S. and around the world, including polio, measles, diphtheria, pertussis (whooping cough), rubella (German measles), mumps, tetanus, rotavirus and Haemophilus influenzae type b (Hib).
 However, in the last few years, evidence has shown the harmful side effect of vaccines.
 The percentage of adults who get the influenza vaccine is decreasing.
 In 2009-2010 132 million Americans received vaccines for the flu virus and the numbers decreased by about 10 percent in 2016-2017.
 (1)

 While the number of adults receiving vaccines has been reducing, the statistics from the Center for Disease Control and Prevention show that the percentage of children aged 19-35 months receiving vaccines every year makes up almost 100% of the population of children.
 Specifically, 84.6% receive vaccines for Diphtheria, Tetanus, Pertussis (4+ doses DTP, DT, or DTaP), 93.7% for Polio (3+ doses), 92.6% for Hepatitis B (Hep B) (3+ doses), and many others.
 This means that during crucial, developmental years we are exposing our children to dangerous toxins that can trigger a progression of harmful effects.
 (2)